Kölsch (beer): History

-In 1986, 24 brewers of Cologne and vicinity agreed upon the Kölsch Konvention, which set out the brewing process that had to be used, and restricted the use of Kölsch to breweries in Cologne, and outside the city, which had already acquired a valuable asset in the designation Kölsch before the Convention came into force.
+In 1986, 24 brewers of Cologne and vicinity agreed upon the Kölsch-Konvention, which set out the brewing process that had to be used, and restricted the use of Kölsch to breweries in Cologne, and outside the city, which had already acquired a valuable asset in the designation Kölsch before the convention came into force.
+For this reason, breweries from outside Cologne that had already brewed Kölsch and signed the Kölsch-Konvention in 1986 are also officially authorised to brew Kölsch.
+These are the two breweries Privatbrauerei Bischoff from Brühl and Erzquell Brauerei Bielstein from Wiehl.
+The establishment of new Kölsch breweries such as Brauerei Heller (opened 1991, closed 2024) is only permitted in Cologne.

-Only two breweries later produce beer according to the Kölsch Konvention, Hellers from Cologne (opened 1991) and the Bischoff-Brauerei from Brühl (opened 1961, reopened 2001).
-Most of the brand on the list are still available, because another brewery took over the brand.

 Many breweries closed in the years that followed.
-Only six of the breweries listed are still active, Früh, Gaffel, Reissdorff (the big three), Erzquell, Päffgen and Malzmühle - after Malzmühle announced it will take over Sester in 2022.
+Only seven of the breweries listed are still active, Früh, Gaffel, Reissdorf (the big three), Erzquell, Bischoff, Päffgen and Sünner (after the takeover by Malzmühle in 2022 and the closure of the Malzmühle brewery afterwards).
+Once-famous brands such as Dom, Küppers and Sion are now owned by the Radeberger Group, which no longer has a brewery in Cologne.
+They are contract brewed at Früh so that the beer can still be called Kölsch.

+The list includes 15 Kölsch varieties from a survey conducted by Cologne's largest tabloid newspaper Express in 2024, as well as the 2 small but independent breweries Bischoff and Päffgen.

 In 1997, Kölsch became a product with protected geographical indication (PGI), expanding this protection to the entire EU.

 Exports of Kölsch to the United States, Russia, Korea, China and Brazil are increasing.
 Exported Kölsch does not need to strictly comply with the Provisional German Beer Law, the current implementation of the Reinheitsgebot.